koalamer/tideways-xhprof-free-scheduler/README.md

 # tideways-xhprof-free-scheduler

-A small helper class to integrate Tideway's Xhprof free edition into your code.
+A small helper class to integrate the free Tideways XHProf Extension edition into your code.

 ## How to Use

+### Set Up the tideways_xhprof Extension

+You can find the source and precompiled packages, as well as installation instructions at [github.com/tideways/php-xhprof-extension](https://github.com/tideways/php-xhprof-extension).

 ### Use the class name in your script